hmcts/hmcts-charts/README.md

     path: stable/plum-recipe-backend
 ```

 In case of github as a chart source, developers dont need to declare the version twice.
-This makes the process less error prone.
-The process of updating the chart would then be a single step as below
+This makes the process less error prone and require a single step to update charts to the application only as below.

 1. [Application chart](https://github.com/hmcts/cnp-plum-recipes-service/blob/0e14064e6bbdc6cf2d8955452e699c93e580b84a/charts/plum-recipe-backend/Chart.yaml#L4)

-and the syntax in the cnp-flux-config would become:
+The syntax in the cnp-flux-config would be:

 ```
 chart: